 An executor’s role begins by notifying creditors about the opening of the estate and informing beneficiaries as well.
 The executor then takes on the task of finding all of the different assets inside the estate.
 This can include collectibles, jewelry, personal property, real estate, and more.

 The executor, however, does not have the responsibility to manage non-probate property, such as proceeds from a life insurance policy that will pass directly to a beneficiary the deceased individual has already named.
 The executor then inventories all of these materials and compares them against creditor claims and debts of the estate.

 In priority order, that executor then must begin paying out these creditor claims before any remaining funds can be passed on to an estate beneficiary.
 This can be frustrating for beneficiaries who anticipated that the process would be much easier but it is still the responsibility of the executor to uphold the law and to process things in priority order.
 Some executors do not feel confident serving in this role on their own or are worried about the exposure to personal liability.

-Unfortunately, many different things can derail the prompt processing of a probated estate which is yet another reason to retain legal counsel from an attorney who has familiarity with this aspect of the law.
+Unfortunately, many different things can derail the prompt processing of a probated estate which is yet another reason to retain legal counsel who has familiarity with this aspect of the law.
 You certainly don’t have to do this alone, nor should you.
-Protect your rights and the process by working with an attorney who is very clear on the process and common pitfalls.
+Protect your rights and the process by working with an executor duties attorney serving Indiana who is very clear on the process and common pitfalls.